 The new industrial strategy policy is designed to maximise the opportunities and address the challenges inherent in a sector where most enterprises are SMEs largely dependent on imported raw materials from distant markets.
 A major strength of the strategy is that it was formulated after lengthy consultations between the government and stakeholders, primarily the private sector’s two main representative and lobbying bodies, the Cyprus Chamber of Commerce and Industry (CCCI) and the Cyprus Employers and Industrialists Federation (OEB).
 All stakeholders are working together to make the strategy work.
 Most SMEs are entrepreneurial and have the advantage of being agile, flexible and innovative, but face difficulty in keeping the cost of imported raw materials down by buying in bulk.
 Now plans for clustering units of similar producers that can join in bulk orders will reduce costs.

-The future exploitation of significant natural gas reserves in Cyprus’ waters could also facilitate growth in the manufacturing sector, with prospects of using the island’s own energy supply to lower production costs in the future.
-On another front, the new national industrial strategy policy has plans to boost competitiveness and productivity by ensuring that the sector’s labour force is continuously trained to capitalise on rapidly evolving technologies.
+On another front, the new strategy has plans to boost competitiveness and productivity by ensuring that the sector’s labour force is continuously trained to capitalise on rapidly evolving technologies.
 This, together with further investment in modern tech solutions, will enable manufacturers to keep their advantage over competition from lower-wage producers in Eastern Europe.

-The foundations of a robust industrial base have long been in place in Cyprus.
-The island has a deep pool of well-educated human capital, a sophisticated infrastructure, and a strategic location with high connectivity that makes it the ideal springboard for European manufacturers keen to expand into the markets of the East and vice versa.
+Cyprus SMEs are increasingly following the pioneering lead of several large, innovative and export-oriented companies, and with renewed support and incentives in place, Cyprus will certainly see a revolution in this sector in the coming years.
+The foundations are there to further strengthen and expand a strong industrial base in Cyprus, and the island has a deep pool of well-educated human capital and a sophisticated infrastructure to help tackle future challenges.
+In addition, its strategic location with good connectivity makes it the ideal springboard for European manufacturers keen to expand into the markets of the East and vice versa.
 It may take a few years to see concrete results from the new industrial strategy policy, but Cyprus’ manufacturing and industrial sector is determined to realise its true potential.
-SMEs are increasingly following the pioneering lead of several large, innovative and export-oriented companies, and with renewed support and incentives in place, Cyprus will certainly see a revolution in this arena in the coming years.
+The guiding vision is to create a robust, flexible and technologically advanced industry with services that will substantially contribute to the development of the overall Cypriot economy.

 For more information, contact Cyprus' investment promotion agency, Invest Cyprus.